-Do you live by the water?
-Even if you can't lay out in the sun just yet, you can still enjoy the waterfront by taking a walk, going oyster shucking, or just looking out at the horizon.
+Enjoy the waterfront.
+Even if you can't lay out in the sun just yet, you can still enjoy taking a walk, going oyster shucking, or just looking out at the horizon.

-Plan a brunch with your friends at one of your homes and get supplies for everyone to make their own terrariums.
+Make your own terrarium.
+Plan a brunch with your friends at one of your homes and get supplies for everyone.

 Spend the day getting lost in a flower shop or market.

-Have you been wanting to paint your room another color?
-Now you have an activity and incentive to get the job done.
+Paint your room another color.
 Get it ready for spring with a new color/mini makeover at home.